sbozich/sbozich.github.io/_posts/2026-01-30-governing-long-projects-ai.md

 tags: [ai, governance, documentation, solo-projects, systems-thinking]
 ---

-# PSL & MSD: Governing Long‑Running Projects in the Age of AI

 ## Why this exists

 Anyone who has seriously used AI as a project partner has encountered the same failure mode: